MadnessEngineering/Omnispindle-mcp-gem/README.md

 # Omnispindle CLI Bridge - Gemini Knowledge Repository

-A curated collection of documentation and code examples for integrating Omnispindle MCP todo server capabilities with Gemini gems.
-This repository serves as a clean, organized knowledge base that can be fed directly into Gemini's interface.
+A curated collection of documentation and code examples for integrating Omnispindle MCP todo server capabilities with Gemini via gems.
+At the time of writing, Gemini does not support MCP integration, so this repository serves as a bridge to allow Gemini(or any other LLM) to interact with the Omnispindle ecosystem via a little copy-paste.

 ## Purpose

-This project houses the essential files and documentation needed to understand and integrate with the Omnispindle ecosystem.
-It's designed to be fed into Gemini gems as a complete knowledge package, providing:
+This project houses the documentation needed to understand and integrate with the Omnispindle ecosystem.
+It's designed to be fed into Gemini gems as a knowledge package, providing:

-- Clean function signatures and interfaces
+- Function signatures and interfaces
-- Comprehensive documentation
 - Usage examples and patterns
 - Project validation logic
 - Data structure definitions